mozilla/fx-private-relay/docs/adr/0004-use-code-linters.md

   has a plugin system that can extend the ruleset.
 It identifies 277 issues in our code in 600 milliseconds.
 - [isort][]: This tool has been in development since 2017.
-It reformats imports to enforce a order and style.
+It reformats imports to enforce an order and style.
 It detects 99 issues in our code in 750 milliseconds.
 It can be used as a `flake8` plugin.
 - [bandit][]: This tool scans code for security issues.
 It finds 1997 low severity and 8 medium severity issues in our code in 1.5 seconds.
 It can be